MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 2. Click **Office 365 Installer** in the upper-right pane.
 The Office 365 Client Installation Wizard opens.
 3. On the **Application Settings** page, provide a name and description for the app, enter the download location for the files, and then click **Next**.
 The location must be specified as &#92;&#92;*server*&#92;*share*.
 4. On the **Office Settings** page, click on **Go to the Office Customization Tool**, and configure the desired settings for your Office 365 installation.
 We recommend the following options:
- - Software: Office 365 ProPlus.
+ - **Software:** Office 365 ProPlus.
 You can also include Visio and Project if you plan to deploy those apps.
- - Languages: Include all the language packs you plan to deploy.
+ - **Languages:** Include all the language packs you plan to deploy.
 We also recommend selecting **Fallback to the CDN** to use the Office CDN as a backup source for language packs.
- - Installation channel: Choose **Semi-Annual Channel (Targeted)** for the installation package for the pilot group
+ - **Installation channel:** Choose **Semi-Annual Channel (Targeted)** for the installation package for the pilot group
- - Updates: To manage updates to Office automatically, choose **Retrieve updates from the Office CDN** and make sure **Automatically check for updates** is selected.
-If you want to manage updates with Configuration Manager, choose that option.
-For more details, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](deployoffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).
- - Upgrades: Choose to automatically remove all previous MSI versions of Office and to automatically upgrade 2013 Click-to-Run versions of Office.
+ - **Upgrades:** Choose to automatically remove all previous MSI versions of Office.
 You can also choose to install the same language as any removed MSI versions of Office, but make sure to include those languages in your installation package.
- - Additional properties: To silently install Office for your users, choose **Off** for the **Display level** and **On** for the **Automatically accept the EULA**.
+ - **Additional properties:** To silently install Office for your users, choose **Off** for the **Display level** and **On** for the **Automatically accept the EULA**.
- - Application settings: Define any Office settings you want to enable, including VBA macro notifications, default file locations, and default file formats
+ - **Application settings:** Define any Office settings you want to enable, including VBA macro notifications, default file locations, and default file formats
 7. When you complete the configuration, click **Submit** in the upper right of the page.
 8. On the **Deployment** page, select **Yes** to deploy the application, and then click **Next**.

  > [!NOTE]
- > If you choose not to deploy the package in the wizard, you can find the application in **Software Library** < **Application Management** < **Applications**.
+ > If you choose not to deploy the package in the wizard, you can find the application in **Software Library** > **Application Management** > **Applications**.
 For details on deploying an application, see [Create and deploy an application](/sccm/apps/get-started/create-and-deploy-an-application).

 9. On the **General** page, choose a collection to deploy to, and then click **Next**.
 The collection should match the deployment group that receives the Office application you just defined.
 10. Configure the remainder of the wizard pages as you would for a typical application deployment.
 For details, see [Create and deploy an application](/sccm/apps/get-started/create-and-deploy-an-application).